franzos/tbd/README.md

 # TBD

+SHUTDOWN: I started working on this project to build a better community platform - until I discovered Nostr, which is what TBD could / should have been.
+I'm now working on Nostr instead.
+Checkout my Nostr library and web client here: https://github.com/franzos/nostr-ts.

+---

 Tldr: Modern classifieds with trust and built-in actions like reservations, payments, shipping, etc. that optionally consume other classifieds.

 Vue.js and React front-end as well as Typescript libraries: [tbd-client](https://github.com/franzos/tbd-client)/

 After having played with Pocketbase recently, I felt motivated to use go for my next backend project.
 The name is yet to be determined, but I have a rough idea where this is heading.

+*The state has made us dependent on itself; Time to depend on one another.*

 ## Quickstart